 Claim: "Saladmaster cookware is constructed of 316Ti stainless steel, a premium material that is non-reactive to the acids and enzymes in your food.
 This, combined with our cooking method, protects the purity and flavor of the ingredients you cook for healthier, more nutritious, flavorful food, every time you cook."

-The Truth: Back to the "surgical stainless steel," 316Ti is a good alloy, but not really any better than other 300-grade alloys used in cookware manufacturing.
+The Truth: 316Ti is high quality steel, but not really any better than other 300-grade alloys used in cookware manufacturing.
 All good quality stainless steel cookware "protects the purity and flavor of the ingredients."

 Some cheaper brands of stainless cookware may use cheaper grades of stainless--namely, 200-grade or possibly 400-grade, which is nickel-free--but good quality brands all use 300-graded "surgical" stainless steel.
 This includes All-Clad, Demeyere, Tramontina, and many more--they are all "a premium material that is non-reactive to the acids and enzymes in your food."

 Claim: "Our Vapo-Valve™ technology and semi-vacuum cooking method makes cooking more efficient and precise.
 When the temperature exceeds the optimal cooking temperature, the built-in Vapo-Valve clicks, letting you know it’s time to reduce the heat to avoid overcooking.
 Our cooking method also substantially reduces cooking time – so you can get out of the kitchen faster to enjoy your food."

 The Truth: The clicking valve may make it easier to use the low-heat, waterless cooking method because it alerts you to when the food is approaching boiling temperature so you can turn it down.
 There are several brands of waterless cookware that have similar technology.

 However, you do not need special cookware to use this cooking method.
 All you need is cookware that has a lid.
 Any well-fitting lid will create a small vacuum in the cooking vessel, which will help your food cook faster (as long as you don't peek).